 Once the sofa covers come out of the wash, we get creative finding a place to dry them.
 We use the shower rod in one of our bathrooms and a clothing rack to drape them as they dry.
 Even if they could be machine dried, air drying is a much more sustainable option.
 And it saves $$’s too, so it’s a win-win!

 After they’re dry, the slipcovers will be quite wrinkled so should be ironed.
 I use a steam iron on the cotton setting and press them on the wrong side.

 Even after vacuuming, there’s still going to be some lint!
 To finish them off, I go over each one on the right side with a lint roller.
 That gets off all remaining traces of lint.

 At this point you can take off the temporary floral sheet, put the slipcovers back on the couch and your spring cleaning is done!

 Make a DIY Couch Cover a Permanent Slipcover

-The floral sheet is great for spring cleaning purposes, but if you have a white Karlstad couch like us, you could even consider using a solid white fitted sheet as a slipcover for everyday use and then whip it off for company.
+The floral sheet is great for spring cleaning purposes, but if you have a white Karlstad couch like us, consider using a solid white fitted sheet as a slipcover for everyday use and then whip it off for company.
 We picked one up at Ikea (Somntuta) and find that using a fitted sheet on a daily basis gives the Karlstad slipcover even more mileage between washings!